BUCK-LCO-NCI/DivProt/README.md

 This is compiled to work on the NIH's Biowulf cluster, and will need adjusting to run locally.

+Anywhere below where you see .ssX, I am referring to the Porter5 output files .ss3 or .ss8. .ssX denotes that you should specify which one you are working with.

 User instructions(may change a little)
 - will update with more directory info as I think that will be a little confusing